ideapark/career/cloud-native/istio/istio.md

 ### Pool Ejection

-Identifying badly behaving cluster hosts and not sending any more traffic to them for a cool-off period (essentially kicking the bad- behaving pod out of the load-balancing pool).
+Identifying badly behaving cluster hosts and not sending any more traffic to them for a cool-off period (essentially kicking the bad-behaving pod out of the load-balancing pool).

 ```yaml